 As if being the home of Paella isn’t enough, Valencia has beaches, street art and more.
 We’ve asked a local expert to share her picks for the best places to eat in Valencia Spain.
-Read on to find out how to eat like a local in Spain’s third largest city.
+Discover how to eat like a local in Spain’s third largest city.

 Situated on Spain’s Mediterranean coast, Valencia is a popular tourist destination thanks to its fabulous beaches, provocative street art and ultra-modern City of the Arts and Sciences.
 But as food travelers, we’re especially intrigued by the Valencia food scene.